veilair/macOS-development/README.md

 # macOS Development
 > Welcome to MacOS Local Development & Setup.
-An ongoing curated list of OS X best applications, libraries, frameworks and tools to help developer set up their macOS Laptop.
+An ongoing curated list of OS X best applications, libraries, frameworks and tools to help developers set up their macOS Laptop.

 ## Motivation